BrianInGermany/Xzerpt/README.md

 ### 2. Card generation

-- Click the purple `Create Cards from CSV` button to open the card creator.
+- Click the `Create Cards from CSV` button to open the card creator.
 - Open the generated CSV file, copy and paste its contents and press generate:

     <img src=".\exampleImages\cardcreator.png" alt="cardcreator" width="70%"/>